 This will appeal to students who enjoy physical and practical lessons and who are willing to be challenged as they pursue the elements of drama.
 Students should have a strong ability to create and work as an ensemble.
 Students will need to be committed and willing to be self-directed.

 Performer, Actor, Writer, Teacher, Media Worker, Creative Artist.

-Student supplied laptop, stationery and Drama Blacks [Black pants/tights and a black T Shirt of appropriate length]; College to supply texts and study materials.
+Student supplies laptop, stationery, and Drama Blacks [Black pants/tights and a black T Shirt of appropriate length].

+College supplies texts and study materials.

 Visual Art: Object de Art 10VARTS